Couple and family - Leaflets and brochures

 Separation, divorce and dissolution of a civil union

 If you wish to end your relationship, this leaflet provides all the necessary information about separation.
 In particular, it explains how to apply for a divorce or the dissolution of a civil union.
+(In French)

 The Québec model for the determination of child support payments